npm/policies/privacy.md

 ## <a id="decisions">Does npm make automated decisions based on data about me?</a>

-npm uses data in packages and data about how you use the registry to make decisions about whether the packages you publish are spam, promote scams, abuse others, or otherwise violate our
+npm uses data in packages and data about how you use npm software and the public registry to make decisions about whether the packages you publish are spam, promote scams, abuse others, or otherwise violate our
 [terms of service](https://www.npmjs.com/policies/terms).